JC 1 H2 Physics Tuition

 Frequently Asked Questions

 Yes, most engineering programmes require H2 Physics.
-The course develops the mathematical physics understanding essential for engineering studies, including mechanics, electromagnetism, and waves that form the foundation of engineering principles.
+Our JC Physics programme at the H2 level develops the mathematical physics understanding essential for engineering studies, including mechanics, electromagnetism, and waves that form the foundation of engineering principles.
+Read our H2 Physics guide.

 The practical paper (Paper 4) carries significant weight in H2 Physics.
 We dedicate time to experimental skills, error analysis, and data interpretation, ensuring students can design and evaluate experiments competently under exam conditions.